GuyMograbi/mograblog/src/posts/2013/06/angularjs-smart-table-1.md

 Thanks to AngularJS great structure, all code is reusable and activated
 as easily as adding a class!

-If you are reading this, you should definitely check out my [other examples](/2013/06/angularjs-smart-table.html)
-for adding sort, filter and more to tables.

 [#alert-info]
 DISCLAIMER: I am not an AngularJS expert.
 All my examples can probably